Summer Sessions 2011

 The Silver Bay cooks will not add salt to either the regular food or the vegetarian food.
 Salt shakers will be available on the tables.

 The dining hall will open at 5:00 p.m. each day for dinner.
 This is to help ease the way for families with small children, and Friends who are physically challenged, along with their helpers, in the hope these Friends will have the time and space to get their meals and settle in before the larger group steps into the line.
 In light of this, we ask that you please allow these Friends the courtesy of going to the front of the line at all meal times and remind them to feel comfortable stepping up.
-We also encourage all of the community to lend a hand to anyone who might seem overwhelmed and in need of help carrying plates/bowls, etc., getting drinks or navigating the busy dining hall.
+We also encourage all of the community to lend a hand to anyone who might seem overwhelmed and in need of help carrying plates/bowls, etc., getting drinks, or navigating the busy dining hall.
 Mealtimes can be stressful for the youngest among us, our physically challenged friends, and their families and helpers.
-Your kindnesses will be deeply appreciated.
+Your kindness will be deeply appreciated.

 The food service coordinator is Martha Gurvich.